ericdaat/ericdaat.github.io/_pages/index.md

 to write short tech related articles on my [blog page](blog), feel free to check it out!
 I also added two sections not related to code:
 [photography](photography) and [music](music).

-*Note: This static website was created with [Jekyll](https://jekyllrb.com/), using the minima theme that I tweaked a bit.
-The code is open source and available on this [github repository](https://github.com/ericdaat/ericdaat.github.io).*